nickdichev/nsyslog/README.md

 Let's take a quick look at what each field in the `%Writer{}` struct represents.

 * `:protocol` - the protocol which will be used to send messages.
 Two protocols are provided, `NSyslog.Protocol.{TCP, SSL}`.
 You may provide your own by passing a module that implements the `NSyslog.Protocol` behaviour.
+* `:conn_opts` - the keyword option list for the `:ssl` or `:gen_tcp` connection options which is merged into a list of defaults.
+Note: for `Writer`'s which use the `NSyslog.Protocol.SSL` the `:certfile` option is required.
 * `:host` - the host which will receive the message.
 You can pass a binary, or a tuple-formatted IP address.
 * `:port` - the port whch will receive the message.
 An integer value is expected.
 * `:aid` - the "account ID" which this `Writer` is for.
 A binary value is expected.

-The `:aid` field is used as a lookup key in a registry to determine which `NSyslog.Writer` will handle the message.
+The `:aid` field is used as a lookup key in a registry to determine which `NSyslog.Writer` will handle the message when you call `send/2`.

 ## Development